m-patino/fancaps-downloader/README.md

 ### Prerequisites

-To run this script you need to have Python 3.x installed and the Beautifulsoup4 library:
+To run this script you need to have Python 3.x installed, the Beautifulsoup4 and tqdm library:

 #### python install:
 https://www.python.org/downloads/